top of page

 The Ben Alder range is remote yet accessible.
 In recent years, the Alder Estate has massively improved the road along Loch Ericht to the point it's now a joyful ride in.
 This is the best approach for the Ben Alder pair, and this is accessed from the small village of Dalwhinnie in the eastern Highlands.
 Dalwhinnie is accessed from the main trunkroad (the A9) which travels north-south between Perth and Inverness, and also on the mainline.
 Indeed, we even meet at Dalwhinnie station.
 If you're a Londoner, you can get on the train at Euston and arrive in the highlands on the Caledonian Sleeper!

-The other 4 Munros are on an elegant ridge.
-Carn Dearg at the far eastern ridge can be accessed from Dalwhinnie.
+The other 4 Munros are on an elegant ridge but it's a remote wilderness plod to get there.
+Carn Dearg at the far eastern ridge can be accessed from Dalwhinnie and done as a different day if needed (which is why we have three days for this event although we've not needed it in recent years).
 The remaining three make more sense to come in from the Laggan side from the north.

 About the Adventure